dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/AlterTable.md

 If the constraint is unnamed, you can specify the generated `CONSTRAINTNAME` ID that is stored in the &nbsp;&nbsp;[`SYS.SYSCONSTRAINTS` table](sqlref_systables_sysconstraints.html) as a delimited value.
 You can find the constraint ID by joining `SYS.SYSCONSTRAINTS` with &nbsp;&nbsp;[`SYS.SYSTABLES`](sqlref_systables_systables.html).
 {: .paramDefn}

+The `SYS.SYSTABLES` and `SYS.SYSCONSTRAINTS` tables are part of the `SYS` schema, to which access is restricted for security purposes.
+You can only access tables in the `SYS` schema if you are a Database Administrator or if your Database Administrator has explicitly granted access to you.
+{: .noteIcon}

 column-alteration
 {: .paramName #ColumnAlteration}